cometchat-pro-tutorials/Chaty/README.md

 3. Once created, click **Explore**
 4. Go to the **API Keys** tab and click **Create API Key**
 5. Create an API key called "Android One-To-One Chat Key" with **Full Access**
-4. Download the repository [here](https://github.com/wajahatkarim3/Chaty/archive/master.zip) or by running `git clone https://github.com/wajahatkarim3/Chaty.git` and open it in Android Studio
-5. Update [strings.xml](https://github.com/wajahatkarim3/Chaty/blob/master/app/src/main/res/values/strings.xml) with your newly-created `appID` and `apiKey`
+6. Update [strings.xml](https://github.com/wajahatkarim3/Chaty/blob/push-notifications-finish/app/src/main/res/values/strings.xml) with your newly-created `appID` and `apiKey`
+7. Create a project in [Firebase Console](https://console.firebase.google.com) and add an Android app in it.
+8. Download the `google-services.json` file and copy the file in `app` folder of this project.
 6. Run the app and login with one of the test users: superhero1, superhero2, superhero3, superhero4 or superhero5

 Questions about running the demo?
 [Open an issue](https://github.com/wajahatkarim3/Chaty/issues).
 We're here to help ✌️